The Advertiser-Publisher Relationship

 It’s all thanks to the rise of advertising technology, which has transformed the way media buyers manage, measure, and optimize online advertising campaigns.

-Advertising technology (aka Ad Tech, AdTech, adtech, ad tech, ad technology) refers to the software and tools used to create, run, manage, measure, and optimize online media campaigns.
+Advertising technology (also written as Ad Tech, AdTech, adtech, ad tech, ad technology) refers to the software and tools used to create, run, manage, measure, and optimize digital advertising campaigns.

 All parties involved in digital advertising—from brands and advertisers to ad agencies, technology vendors, and publishers—use one or more pieces of advertising technology.